TedTinker/Fate_Accelerated_GUI_Tool/readme.md

 ## Features

+- **Advantage Window**: Track advantage and floating aspects for use.
 - **Character Window**: Manage character details, including aspects, stunts, and approaches.
 - **Obstacle Window**: Manage obstacles with agents and scores.
 - **Zone Window**: Create zones and associate them with other windows.
 Zones are linked to their contents.